leeshiela/calendar-component-options/README.md

 ## Getting Started

-First, pick the branch you'd like to open to view the different calendar options.For each branch you are viewing, delete the folder `node modules` and then run `npm install` to install the correct dependencies for the branch.
+First, pick the branch you'd like to open to view the different calendar options.
+For each branch you are viewing, delete the folder `node modules` and then run `npm install` to install the correct dependencies for the branch.

 Then, run the development server: